Truvada Side Effects Facts

 Bone Density Loss

-In general, osteopenia and osteoporosis occur in 40 to 90 percent of HIV-infected people.
-People with HIV also have a 60 percent increased fracture risk compared to people who are not infected.
+Generally, osteopenia and osteoporosis occur in 40 to 90 percent of HIV-infected people.
+People with HIV also have a 60 percent increased fracture risk compared to uninfected people.
+Truvada for PrEP or HIV treatment may increase the risk of bone mineral density loss.

 Normal bone density and osteoporotic bone loss